qsd5k32/timino/README.md

 {
     public function manage()
     {
-      // echo "this is the default action you can change it from the routes.conf file but make sure you change the default method on the base controller App\Core\Controller to the same name";
+      // echo "this is the default action you can change it from the conf.php file but make sure you change the default method on the base controller App\Core\Controller to the same name";
     }
 }
 ```